A Topological Approach to Spectral Clustering: Abstract

 \section{Abstract}

-{We propose a clustering algorithm which, for input, takes data assumed to be sampled from a uniform distribution supported on a metric space $X$, and outputs a clustering of the data based on a topological estimate of the connected components of $X$.
-The algorithm works by choosing a weighted graph on the samples from a natural one-parameter family of graphs using an error based on the heat operator on the graphs.
-The estimated connected components of $X$ are identified as the support of the eigenfunctions of the heat operator with eigenvalue $1$, which allows the algorithm to work without requiring the number of expected clusters as input.}
+We propose two related unsupervised clustering algorithms which, for input, take data assumed to be sampled from a uniform distribution supported on a metric space $X$, and output a clustering of the data based on the selection of a topological model for the connected components of $X$.
+Both algorithms work by selecting a graph on the samples from a natural one-parameter family of graphs, using a geometric criterion in the first case and an information theoretic criterion in the second.
+The estimated connected components of $X$ are identified with the kernel of the associated graph Laplacian, which allows the algorithm to work without requiring the number of expected clusters or other auxiliary data as input.